phlash/doom-tidal/README.md

 A much better question:

- * The 'hard bit' of running game logic, then rendering a 3D frame from the BSP data in the WAD and the player position, is handled by a gently massaged version of the idTech 1 engine, as supplied by the excellent [doomgeneric](https://github.com/ozkl/doomgeneric), it's a submodule of this project.
+ * The 'hard bit' of running game logic, then rendering a 3D frame from the level/texture data in the WAD and the player position, is handled by a gently massaged^ version of the idTech 1 engine, as supplied by the excellent [doomgeneric](https://github.com/ozkl/doomgeneric), it's a submodule of this project.
  * The 'other bits' of handling file I/O to the WAD, reading player inputs